 Illegal drugs that are sold on the street (such as synthetic drugs, heroin, cocaine, or ecstasy) are often marketed by drug dealers are being pure, which is enticing for those who are looking for a good high.
 However, these drugs are rarely ever as pure as promised and often contain many unknown additives, such as baking soda, sugar, or flour.

 Many of these drugs are manufactured in secret illegal laboratories that are not monitored or held to any safety standards whatsoever.
 As a result, the people who make these drugs can add just about anything they want, including more sinister additives and chemicals that can cause serious physical harm or even death.
 Ecstasy, especially, is very unlikely to ever be pure, as it is often cut with meth, caffeine, and other substances.
+That means each pill, line, or hit may contain a different mix of caustic chemicals, which makes overdoses and poisonings much more likely even at lower doses.
+Before trying to quit on your own, read about at-home vs medical detox so you understand why supervised detox is usually the safer choice.

 Despite the many harmful ingredients found in any single batch of street drugs, they are often easy to find and buy online, mislabeled as “plant food” or with warnings like “not for human consumption” to evade the law.
 However, you may want to think twice before buying or consuming those drugs.
 Here are a few disturbing ingredients that may be lurking in drugs that are sold on the street or online.
+If you are nervous about withdrawal, learn about the medications used in drug and alcohol detox and how they keep you as comfortable as possible.

 1. Levamisole